borntofrappe/data-analysis-with-python/mean-variance-standard-deviation-calculator/README.md

 # Mean-Variance-Standard Deviation Calculator

+Compute the mean, variance, standard deviation and other calculations for a 3 by 3 matrix.

 ## Links

 - [Assignment](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator)

 - [Solution](https://replit.com/@borntofrappe/boilerplate-mean-variance-standard-deviation-calculator)

-## Preface
+## Solution

-The assignment asks to create a `calculate()` function which uses Numpy to display the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.
+The assignment asks to create a `calculate()` function which uses Numpy to display the different operations.

-**Input**: a list of 9 digits

-**Output**: a dictionary with the desired metrics
+The function receives as input a list of 9 digits, and returns a dictionary with the desired metrics.

-The list of 9 digits is first converted to a 3 by 3 array, so that the dictionary should include three values for each metric, for both axes and for all elements together.
+The list of 9 digits is first converted to a 3 by 3 array, so that the dictionary includes three values for each metric, for both axes and for all elements together.

 ```py
 {